Swain County – a Great Place To Visit, And You Would Want To Live Here

 Western Carolina University, part of the University of North Carolina system, is located in the Cullowhee area of Jackson County, approximately 45 minutes from Bryson City.

 Government, County — Swain County has a Board of Commissioners and a County Manager.
-The board meets on the second & fourthThursday of each month at 6 pm in the County Administration Building.
-828-488-9273. website
+The Board meet son the 1st Tuesday of each month beginning at 10:00 am work session and 3rd Tuesday of each month at 5:30 pm regular session, unless otherwise posted.
+Meetings are held on the 3rd floor at the Swain County Administration Building, 50 Main St. 828-488-9273. website

 Health Care — Swain Community Hospital, a Duke LifePoint hospital, is a 48-bed, fully-accredited critical access hospital, which has been serving the residents of Swain and Graham counties since 1948.
 828-488-2155.